yavulan/toTop/README.md

     });
 ```

-Set animation to be fast:
+Set scrolling to be fast:

 ```JavaScript
 toTop.initialize({